 Dave Carlsrud

-• Thank you to all who provide and proof material for this column.
+• Thank you to all who provided material and to Sue for proofing this column.

 Blessings, Prayer, Respect and Gratitude,